 On Christmas day, you place the baby Jesus!

 If you’re looking for a version for younger kids, there’s also one called Miracle in a Manger.
+This can help your little ones understand a holiday service project.

 Here’s how it works (from the set):